-Teens today are faced with a multitude of decisions that can have long-term effects on their health.
+Teens today face a multitude of decisions that can have long-term effects on their health.
 Parents want their kids to make good choices about alcohol, drugs, sex, smoking, vaping and nutrition.
-But how can we help them do that?
+But how can you help them do that?

 Sex and STIs